 These qualities make the red Shiner fish beginner-friendly in terms of care level as they are very easy to look after in an unheated aquarium.

 The only thing that’s recommended to have in a cool water aquarium with Red Shiners is an aerator because they feel better in a well-oxygenated environment.

 The males develop pink, blue, or purple sides during the breeding period, which makes them a very attractive cool water fish.

 9. White Cloud Mountain Minnow — Tanichthys albonubes

 |Suggested Water Temperature:||59 to 71°F (15 to 22°C)|

 |Suggested Tank Size:||10 gallons at the minimum for a school of 5 to 6 specimens|

-The White Cloud Mountain Minnows are some of the best cold-water fish for pets if you’re a beginner who is starting out with an unheated aquarium.
-In their natural habitat, they put up with temperatures as low as 41°F or 5°C. However, you should keep them in fish tanks with temperatures ranging from 59 to 71°F (15 to 22°C) if you want to see them thrive.
+The White Cloud Mountain Minnows are some of the best cold-water fish for pets for beginners without any experience in unheated aquarium setups.
+In their natural habitat, they put up with temperatures as low as 41°F (5°C).
+However, you should keep them in a fish tank with a temperature between 59 and 71°F (15 to 22°C) if you want to see them thrive.